hardrived/LiveLinuxUSB/README.md

-This is a simple how to on creating a Live Linux USB via the command line in Linux.
+A quick how to on creating a Live Linux USB via the command-line in Linux.
+This is a simple example and comes with no WARRANTY!
+Use at your own discretion!